discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/04-outlets.md

 ## Choosing an outlet

-In the earlier chapter of this tutorial, you used `api.renderInOutlet` to render a component into the "discovery-list-container-top" outlet.
+In the earlier chapter of this tutorial, you used `api.renderInOutlet` to render a component into the `discovery-list-container-top` outlet.
 But how do we know what outlets are available, where they're located, and what outlet args are available?

 Enter: the discourse developer toolbar.
 If you're running Discourse in a local development environment, you may have spotted this floating on the left-hand side of the screen.
 If you're developing a theme against a production Discourse environment, open the browser developer console and run `enableDevTools()` to make it appear.

 To see the location of all outlets on the current page, click the 🔌 icon in the developer toolbar.
 You should now see a bunch of green & blue placeholders throughout the application.
 Green placeholders are for simple outlets where you can render new content.
 Blue placeholders appear at the beginning and end of each "wrapper outlet".

-When you mouseover an outlet, a tooltip will show the available outletArgs, and a button to write each argument to the browser developer console to explore in more detail.
+When you mouseover an outlet, a tooltip will show the available `outletArgs`, and a button to write each argument to the browser developer console to explore in more detail.

 ## Rendering a simple component